The best business magazines are sometimes hard to come by.

 Call me strange, but I love flipping through the glossy pages.
 And call me weird, but I love the smell of print work!

-Walking into WHSmiths at the airport or train station and taking your pick of business magazines is one of life’s simplest pleasures.
+Walking into WHSmiths and taking your pick of business magazines is one of life’s simplest pleasures.

 So, which business magazines are my favourite?
 And which are the best for entrepreneurs and small business owners?